vipulkumawat/IQ/Interview-Questions.md

 **Algonomy:**

 ```
+Algonomy:
 dsalgo: find min no of steps needed to reach end of the list
+given a 2d array, can u use javastreams to print all elements of the 2d array.

+what is ur approach to process million of records
+If my worker thread need to return some thing what u will do
+what is your worker thread ? it is runnable right, what is its return type? what is the return type of run method.

+what are different designpatterns u haved used
+what is builder design pattern
+what are different ways that u can break ur singleton design pattern?
+apart from deserialization and cloning process
+during  serialization and deserialization how u can implement custom encryption and decryption

-what are the features of java8
+what are the new features of java8
+what is predicate?
+what are functional interfaces? ex: predicate,
-what are the rules for writing functional interface
+what are the rules for writing functional interface? what is the structure of functional interface?
 can u give some inbuilt functional interfaces
-what are different design patterns u have implemented in your project
+What is difference between ClassNotFoundException and NoClassDefFoundError
+ClassNotFoundException is an exception while NoClassDefFoundError is an error.
+ClassNotFoundException occurs when classpath does not get updated with required JAR files while error occurs when the required class definition is not present at runtime

+In springboot if I need to return both xml and json data what will u do?
+If I need to handle my exceptions at single place what u need to do ?
+are u aware of AOP?

+From UI if multiple users try to modify same data how u can avoid it?
-what are different transaction states/stages?
+what are different transaction states?

 ```